TauferLab/A4NN_workflow/README.md

     spack install wilkins
     ```

+    Note: For Wilkins, this software has been tested with commit 29be2b1
+    ```bash
+    git checkout 29be2b1
+    ```

-4. Use the `create_env.sh` script in the repository to create a spack environment to run A4NN using Wilkins.
+5. Use the `create_env.sh` script in the repository to create a spack environment to run A4NN using Wilkins.
 Feel free to modify the `env.yaml` to add additional package specs or indicate other package versions.

     ```bash
     # Clone repo and create spack environment